itinicore/SantanderTask/README.md

 1. Implement caching to store HackerNews data in memory and refresh the data periodically, e.g., every 5 minutes.
 2. Do the same as in option 1 but use HTTP caching instead.
 3. Store real-time data from HackerNews and react to its updates.
+And... also a couple more that require additional infrastructure to cache like e.g. Redis

 Given that the specified API uses real-time Firebase, I chose option 3.
 The application listens for updates to the list of top news stories via REST Streaming and reacts to changes in individual stories (e.g., stopping listening to a particular story and removing it from the database if it is no longer in `beststories.json`).